jmorganp/alt-de-project-2/README.md

 # Alt-de-project-2

-A simple implementation of Data Extraction, Transformation & Loading
+A simple implementation of Data ETL